 HMPC members involved in these other planning mechanisms will be responsible for integrating the findings and recommendations of this plan with these other plans, programs, etc., as appropriate.
-As described in Section 6.2 Implementation, incorporation into existing planning mechanisms will be done through the process of:
+As

 - Monitoring other planning/program agendas;

 - Attending other planning/program meetings;

 - Participating in other planning processes;

 - Ensuring that the related planning process cross-references the hazard mitigation plan, where appropriate, and

 - Monitoring community budget meetings for other community or tribal program opportunities.